paperstackink/paperstack/README.md

 # Paperstack

-Paperstack is a simple, robust static site generator.
+Paperstack is a static site generator.
 It uses a new templating language called Stencil.
 Stencil is based on components rather than partials, blocks or includes that other templating langauges uses.

 In it's current state Paperstack can turn `.stencil` files into `.html` files and copy static assets into the `Output` directory.